 CONATEL (Comisión Nacional de Telecomunicaciones) is the regulator of the country’s national telecommunications system.
 The agency is responsible for verifying product compliance with applicable regulations in order to commercialize in Paraguay.
-All products that utilize Radio Frequency, Fax-modem cards as well as equipment that connects to the Public Network require type approval and certification.
+All products using radio frequency, fax-modem cards as well as equipment that connects to the public network require type approval and certification.

-No testing is required in Paraguay at this time, and LARCG can use existing international test reports for the homologation process to obtain CONATEL approval.
+LARCG can use existing international test reports for the homologation process.
 Technical documents will be reviewed and validated in the approval process.

 Paraguay has restrictions in the frequency band between 902 MHz to 928 MHz.
 LARCG will help determine if these restrictions apply to your equipment and how to pursue exceptions.